AI engineering becomes a separate discipline when the model stops being an impressive demo and starts shaping product behavior, cost, and operations.

 Chapter Podcast Series

-The book is reviewed by Alexander Polomodov (CTO of T-Bank) and Evgeny Sergeev (Engineering Director, Flo).
+The book is discussed by Alexander Polomodov (CTO of T-Bank) and Evgeny Sergeev (Engineering Director, Flo).

 Issue #1